Police broke up a massive party of more than 1,000 people near Florida State University - KRDO

 Florida is opening up and its students are itching to party.

-Police officers in Tallahassee, home of Florida State University’s sprawling campus, responded to more than a dozen calls for in reference to large crowds last weekend, according to a statement from the Tallahassee Police Department.
+Police officers in Tallahassee, home of Florida State University’s sprawling campus and three other universities, responded to more than a dozen calls in reference to large crowds last weekend, according to a statement from the Tallahassee Police Department.

 One gathering at an off-campus apartment complex on Dixie Drive involved more than 1,000 people gathered outside along with 700 vehicles, police said.
 Officers arriving just before midnight were able to safely disperse the crowds with assistance from a Leon County Sheriff’s Office helicopter.
 The apartment complex is about two miles from the FSU campus.